 Or was it produced in the depths of despair?

 Although van Gogh sold only one painting during his lifetime, other artists like Gauguin and Émile Bernard easily recognized his genius.
 His brother, Theo, also his art dealer, displayed kindness towards him, always supporting him financially.
 When Van Gogh began as a painter, about 10 years before his death, he had already failed in other professions.
 By the time he shared the “Yellow House” with Gauguin in Arles, some of Gauguin’s paintings had already been sold.
 Van Gogh was more prolific than Gauguin, but he hadn’t sold a thing.
 It is not unusual for an artist to face rejection and still persevere, so we can’t pin his mental state on the problem of rejection.
-Fortunately, he described his works in detail to his brother in the letters.
+Fortunately, he described his works in detail in letters to his brother.

 Gayford checks out the evidence in his paintings against the evidence in letters, his life events, Gauguin’s letters and historical records.
 To my surprise, the book describes Gauguin as particularly patient with his housemate, despite the weird behaviors.